01mf02/jq-lang-spec/syntax.typ

   [HIR], ..correspondence.map(c => c.at(1)),
 )) <tab:op-correspondence>

-To convert a jq program to MIR, we do the following:
+To convert a jq filter `f` to MIR, we convert `f` to HIR, then to MIR, using @tab:lowering.

-+ For each definition, convert it to a HIR definition.
-+ Convert the main filter `f` to a HIR filter $f$.
-+ Replace the right-hand sides of HIR definitions and $f$ by their lowered MIR counterparts, using @tab:lowering.
+// TODO!
 #example[
   Consider the jq program `def recurse(f): ., (f | recurse(f)); recurse(. + 1)`,
   which returns the infinite stream of output values $n, n+1, ...$